fritzy/ape-ecs/docs/Overview.md

 Ape ECS [Systems](./System.md) are extended from `ApeECS.System`, typically with an overridden `init()` and `update(tick)` method.
 You should set up all of your queries in `init()` and do your system logic on the resulting entities in your `update()` method.

-Systems also manage [Queryies](./Query.md) that are created from them if persisted.
+Systems also manage [Queries](./Query.md) that are created from them if persisted.
 Change feeds and results are updated automatically before the system is run and cleaned up afterward.

 ### Ape ECS has Queries

 Ape ECS has fairly advanced [Queries](./Query.md).
 Like most ECS systems, you can query for Entities that have at least a subset of types and tags.
-Additionly you can add results from Entities that have least one of a subset (rather than all).
+Additionly you can add results from Entities that have at least one of a subset (logical "any" rather than "all").
 Furthermore you can filter results with exclusion (`.not()`), and filter down to results that must have at least one of (`.only()`).

 If Queries are created within a System with `System.createQuery()` they can be persisted and tracked for changes.
-You can futher filter the result set by which tick their component/tag structure was last changed, or one they had component values that changed.
+You can further filter the result set by which tick their component/tag structure was last changed, or when they had component values that changed.

 [Entity References](./Entity_Refs.md) allow you to start with an Entity and query for any other entities that have a given type that references them.

 ### Other Ape ECS Features

-[Entity Refences](./Entity_Refs.md) allow for dynamicly maintained links between entities, and queries by reference.
+[Entity References](./Entity_Refs.md) allow for dynamically maintained links between entities, and queries by reference.

 [ApeDestroy](./World.md) is a tag that can be added to any entity that automatically cleans them up at the end of a world tick, and filters them from queries in the meantime (although you can override this per query).
 This is a common ECS lifecycle pattern.